Guneet13/shopping-list/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 12.2.9.

 Shopping List app is very simple app where user can add items to a list and it will be displayed on the webpage.
-If you are interested in the demonstartion, I have included the youTube link:
+If you are interested in the demonstration, I have included the youTube link:

 https://youtu.be/iKFe5Q8HQ2g